sean-mcl/matic-telemetry/docs/index.md

 ### Broker
 Since I know the object-oriented programming language C# best, I will use the [.NET](https://dotnet.microsoft.com/) framework for the broker.
 Especially with .NET 5 we have here a cross-platform framework that is quite performant and readable.
 The syntax is similar to the Java programming language.
 For MQTT we will use the library [MQTTNet](https://github.com/chkr1011/MQTTnet).
-We will use the ManagedMqttClient, which includes the following functions:
-- The managed client is started once and maintains the connection automatically, including reconnection, etc.
-- All MQTT application messages will be added to an internal queue and processed as soon as the server is available.
-- All MQTT application messages can be saved to be able to send them after restarting the application
-- All subscriptions are managed across server connections.
-There is no need to subscribe manually after the connection to the server is lost

 This way we can always display a list of connected clients.